tcztzy/riff_diff_protflow/README.md

 # MOTIF LIBRARY CREATION

 For each of the active site residues in the theozyme, fragments will be created by inverting the rotamers and attaching a backbone fragment.
 The fragments are mainly selected based on rotamer preference.
+A complete output for the generation of the motif library using the example input can be downloaded from https://doi.org/10.5281/zenodo.15588352.

 An example command to run create_fragment_library.py can be found in the examples folder.
 Make sure to run this command having the python environment of riff_diff activated that has protflow installed.
 This script uses either cmd-line arguments or a json file as input.
 An example json file can be found at riff_diff_protflow/examples/inputs/in.json.
 You can run the script using motif_library_generation.sh.
 Depending on the number of fragments that are found, this script can generate several GB of data!